openebs-archive/openebs-docs/docs/openshift.md

     oc adm policy add-scc-to-user anyuid -z default --as=system:admin
     ```

-**Note:** While the above procedures may be sufficient to enable host access to the containers, it may also be needed to disable selinux (using setenforce 0) to ensure the same.
+**Note:** While the above procedures may be sufficient to enable host access to the containers, you may also need to do the following.

+- Disable selinux (via `setenforce 0`) to ensure the same.
+- Edit the restricted scc to use `runAsUser: type: RunAsAny` (the replica pod runs with root user)

 5. Setup OpenEBS Control Plane